raydiak/Inline-Lua/README.md

 To use a table as a class, LuaParent can be instantiated via .new().
 To inherit from a table, inherit from a class which composes the role, as inheriting from a parameterized role doesn't seem to work.
-Note that using LuaParent with multiple instances of Inline::Lua is unlikely to work correctly at this time.
+Using LuaParent with multiple instances of Inline::Lua is unlikely to work correctly; see To Do above.

-Function object are also supported as Inline::Lua::Functions, and can be called like normal perl routines.
-There is currently no checking of declared function parameters on either the Perl or Lua sides, it simply assumes varargs everywhere.
+Function object are also supported as Inline::Lua::Functions, and can be called like normal Perl routines.
+There is currently no checking of declared function parameters on either the Perl or Lua sides; it simply assumes varargs everywhere.
 This usually isn't a visible issue, other than arity-checking not yet working as might be expected.

+Attributes and methods are semantically equivalent in Lua, and accessing them as one or the other is syntactically ambiguous in Perl.
+Consider the case of "$bar = $foo.bar": is it getting the result of a method call, or an attribute's stored value?
+In Perl 6 it doesn't matter because public methods are exposed via accessor routines, and also because methods and attributes are declared differently.
+Since Lua doesn't have the Perl 6 "method vs has" distinction, but Perl folks will expect to be able to do either thing with the same-looking syntax, Inline::Lua will call a function rather than return it from an attribute access.
+This extra call only happens for method-looking access to Inline::Lua::Tables (either by delegation or by .invoke).
+By contrast, when it is retrieved as a hash or table element, or returned from Lua code or .get-global(), you will always get the value directly, even if it is an Inline::Lua::Function.
+Auto-calling can also be disabled by passing :!call with the invocation.
+These considerations are only noticeable in cases where method access is desired to retrieve a function object (e.g. a callback which isn't meant to be used as a method).
+As accessors are ubiquitous in Perl 6, any of the method call forms including .invoke() also work perfectly well for non-function attributes, and will simply return the value.

 A new Perl object is created for each Lua value being returned, making it useless for identity comparison on the Perl side (e.g. === on the same Lua